 Your cat’s happiness is greatly influenced by how you behave and what kind of lifestyle you offer – as the cat is a territorial species, the environment is everything!

 First of all, therefore, you need to get the cat-related equipment and facilities right, particularly if you keep your cat exclusively indoors or give it restricted access outside.
-Even if you haven’t made the decision to have a house bound cat, you may have to confine yours indoors due to ill health or have one that chooses to only go out occasionally because it is nervousness or is getting old.
+Even if you haven’t made the decision to have a house bound cat, you may have to confine yours indoors due to ill health or have one that chooses to only go out occasionally because it is nervous or getting old.
 Having said all that, there is no reason why the following suggestions for a cat friendly home shouldn't apply to all pet cats, even those with free access to outdoors!

 Your cat’s ability to choose, based on personal likes and dislikes, is compromised when you are in sole charge of making the decisions, such as where your cat feeds or where it goes to the toilet.
 If you base those decisions on purely human considerations (or what you perceive to be important to your cat) then you could be making the cat’s life a little less than perfect.